DennisL68/BydCompliance/README.md

-# EnterpriseCompliance
+# BydCompliance

 ## 1. Description

-EnterpriseCompliance is a Pester v4 test that will show if your development rig is compliant with the corporation policies where you are working.
+BydCompliance is a Pester v4 test that will show if your development rig is compliant with the corporation policies where you are working.

-Simply enter the values provided by the IT Security department (if they let you know) in the settings file (feature not done yet) and run the test.
+Simply enter the values provided by the IT Security department (if they let you know) in the configuration file and run the test.

 ## 2. Requirements